Dalbee/bioprocess-insights-platform/README.md

 - **Containerization:** The .NET Compliance Service is fully containerized using Docker (Multi-stage builds) to ensure environment parity between development and the Render production environment.

+- **Build-Time Injection:** Frontend endpoints are injected during the Vercel build process via `VITE_` prefixed variables.
+This ensures the React HMI is hard-wired to the correct Render production instances upon deployment, eliminating "localhost" leakages in the cloud.

 ---